octobercms/docs/3.x/element/form/widget-fileupload.md

 Option | Description
 ------------- | -------------
 **mode** | the expected file type, either file or image.
 Default: `image` **size** | for multiple uploads, the size of the container.
-Available options: tiny, small, large, huge, giant, adaptive.
+Available options: tiny, small, large, huge, giant.
 Default: `large`
 **imageWidth** | if using image type, the image will be resized to this width, optional **imageHeight** | if using image type, the image will be resized to this height, optional **fileTypes** | file extensions that are accepted by the uploader, optional.
 Eg: `zip,txt`